wlee367/ProjectPlanner/README.md

 To update any cloud functions:

 make sure you have `firebase-tools` installed globally.
-If not, `sudo npm install -g firebase-tools` `firebase login` -> to login to your firebase google account `firebase init` -> to create your own firestore instance of this project `firebase deploy --only functions` to deploy only `functions/index.js` which is where the logic for all cloud functions live.
+If not, `sudo npm install -g firebase-tools`

+`firebase login` -> to login to your firebase google account

+`firebase init` -> to create your own firestore instance of this project

+`firebase deploy --only functions` to deploy only `functions/index.js` which is where the logic for all cloud functions live.

 `firebase deploy` to deploy whole project.

 Tutorial Reference I used: https://www.youtube.com/watch?v=Oi4v5uxTY5o&list=PL4cUxeGkcC9iWstfXntcj8f-dFZ4UtlN3

+Future Wishlist:

+1) Add scss support, mobile styling
+2) Implement add comment functionality (adding comments to a collection in firebase, make them associated with each other...)
+3) Try porting over project to React-Native-Web